Rare tropical tree

 Local Manobo people believe in spirits of this tree and with a special tradition have asked for a permit to use it as Christmas tree.

 With a help of skilled tree climbers the tree was adorned with 3,750 bulbs.
-Unfortunately rain did damage – part of bulbs blew out.
+Unfortunately, the rain did damage – part of bulbs blew out.
 But we all know: the most beautiful part of the festivity is the process of decorating the Christmas tree!

 Christmas event has turned the attention of local people to this tree and now it is revered as a valuable tourist landmark.

 - Jojie Alcantara, Majestic Toog: Philippine’s Tallest Living Christmas Tree, PBase.
 Story with many pictures!
 Accessed on September 17, 2010.